sane/sane/docs.md

 ## Overview

 * The cli creates a sane folder structure so you can develop server and client seperately, but they integrate smoothly.
-To customize that see [.sane-cli](#sane-stack-.sane-cli)
+To customize the created folders see [.sane-cli](#sane-stack-sane-cli)
-* Sets up a [SailsJS Container](https://github.com/artificialio/docker-sails), with a database of choice (sails-disk, mongoDB, MySQL or Postgres) using [Fig](https://github.com/artificialio/docker-sails) to provide an isolated development environment that can be used in production
+* Sets up your SailsJS project either locally or with a [sails-container](https://github.com/artificialio/docker-sails) and a database of choice (sails-disk, mongoDB, MySQL or Postgres) using [Fig](https://github.com/artificialio/docker-sails) to provide an isolated development environment that can be used in production.
-* Using the latest [ember-cli](https://github.com/stefanpenner/ember-cli) version you have installed to set up an ember-frontend in a `client` sub-folder.
+* Using the [ember-cli](https://github.com/stefanpenner/ember-cli) you have globally installed to set up an ember-frontend in a `client` sub-folder.

 To find out more about Sails and Ember and how they work together, you can take a look at my talk [http://vimeo.com/103711300](http://vimeo.com/103711300) and slides [http://talks.artificial.io/sailing-with-ember/